wanghaisheng/tiktoka-studio-uploader/README.md

 3. more like category setting, subtitle upload etc are considered

+### Methods

+#### youtube

+* we use playwright and selenium automation testing framework to act like as a human user to hand over the video uploading process to save your time for coffee.

+#### tiktok

+* we use playwright and selenium automation testing framework to act like as a human user to hand over the video uploading process to save your time for coffee.

+* we develop an api based on  official openapi documentations to support 2b partners to batch upload video from their mobile app or application.

+* we use sessionId and cracked uploading endpoint api to finish video uploading processing.

 ## USAGE

 if there's anything you don't understand, submit an issue or cantact me